niranjanamc/log-file-search/README.md

 3. **Case Sensitivity**: Toggle the "Aa" button to enable or disable case-sensitive searches.
 4. **View Results**: The results of the search will be displayed in the bottom text area with the specified highlight colors.
 5. **Add to Report**: Select a line from the results and use the "Report" menu to add the selected line to a report file.
-6. **Import JSON Filters**: Use the "Import" menu to import JSON files containing predefined search patterns and their highlight colors.
+6. **Import JSON Filters**: Use the "Pattern" menu to import JSON files containing predefined search patterns and their highlight colors.
+7. **Export Patterns**: Use the "Pattern" menu to export current search patterns to a JSON file.
+8. **Add New Pattern**: Use the "Pattern" menu to add a new search pattern with a specific highlight color.

 ## Requirements
 - Python 3.x